 After the tornado and the other confusion of the late seventies, especially in North Texas, everyone in my little world seemed more than ready to usher in a much calmer, more respectful, era.
 Enter the eighties……not exactly what the doctor ordered but hey; that horrendous decade made us who we are today.
 For better or worse.

 As Wichita Falls continued it’s rebuilding efforts throughout the often harsh winter of 1979 and welcomed in the new decade, changes could literally be felt.
-It was4 the first time I remember ever feeling like an “American”.
+It was the first time I remember ever feeling like an “American”.
 The Iran Hostage situation had been going on for a while and the images of Americans being held by these strange people in a strange land made me angry.
 They dressed differently, they spoke another language, they believed in a different God……and they were holding people that looked like ‘me’ against their will.
 Why couldn’t we just give the poor, dust covered people what they wanted and send a plane for our hostages?
 It didn’t make sense to me.

 The other story capturing the minds of Americans in 1980 was the infamous shooting of JR Ewing?
 Who shot JR?
-Of course, the show that brought us the entiredallas-who-shot-jr-poster-194 Ewing family was Dallas.
+Of course, the show that brought us the entire Ewing family was Dallas.
 I didn’t really understand why everybody seemed so obsessed with this JR Ewing character.
 Even as a kid, he seemed like an exaggeration of character.
 He seemed like the Hollywood vision of Texas.
 Of course, I never watched the show that I remember so he may have been exactly like a dirty oil-man.
 On the night that the world was set to find out the answer to the question posted on billboards, TV ads, magazine covers, and minds, Mom and I delivered cheesecakes.
 Yeah, that’s right.
 I’m not real sure how the relationship came to exist, but somehow Mom and Dad met a family of Brit’s that had just moved to Wichita Falls, Texas from England for some reason.
 They had opened up a restaurant and somehow, Mom had accepted the request to make cheesecakes for them to sell on their dessert menu.
 She did this for a few months as I recall.
 Anyway, I remember her carefully driving that piece-of-crap, orange Toyota across town, with cheesecakes in round, buckled tins in the back.
 I remember the excitement in the voice of the DJ on the radio as they talked about the big episode coming up that evening.
 I think one of our friends even wrote and sang a song about the Ewing family crisis that was played on the radio that night.
 I could be wrong, or simply imagining that though.

 On Mom’s birthday that year, May 18, 1980; Mount St Helens erupted.
 I was in first grade at Episcopal Elementary school by then.
 I remember learning all about ashes, and ash clouds, and lava.
 I was fascinated, but I was also a little bit nervous to find out that a lot of volcanic activity takes place in Hawaii and my grandparents liked to go there every year.